pmhalvor/whale-speech/docs/ladr/LADR_0001_lightweight_detections.md

 Filters out audio that does not contain a certain frequency range.
 Only allows a particular band of frequencies to pass through.
 These are determined via the filter's order and cutoff frequencies, low and high.
-If the audio over a specified time window contains frequencies inside of the band, it is flagged.
+The order of the filter determines how steep the roll-off is, i.e. how "boxy" the filter is.
+The higher the order, the steeper the roll-off, and the sharper the corners of the top of the filter.

 ![bandpass filter](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f6/Bandwidth.svg/320px-Bandwidth.svg.png)

+For our use case, we want to find audio with frequencies matching expected whale vocalization frequencies.
+If the audio over a specified time window contains frequencies inside of the band, it is flagged as a detection.
 ![detections](../../img/detections.png)

+To get this most out of this type of filter, we would likely need to use a handful of them, each focusing on their own frequency range.

 #### Pros
 - more specific than energy filter